petli/codplayer/INSTALL.md

 command line).
 Edit them to reflect the CD device, database paths etc.

-`codplayerd` and `codrestd` look for their config files in `sys.prefix/local/etc` by default.
+The daemons look for their config files in `sys.prefix/local/etc` by default.
 In the virtualenv setup above would be `~/cod/local/etc`, and in a system-wide install `/usr/local/etc`.

 ### ZeroMQ configuration